Why Is It Hard to Connect With My Mother?

 Emotional Protection and Distance

-Some people cope by becoming emotionally independent very early in life.
+Some people adapt by becoming emotionally independent early in life.
+They may learn to:

 suppress emotional needs